-The Miso Eggplant Bao ($8) had a notch up on the Char Siew Bao ($8), the clam shaped buns irresistibly fluffy and slightly sweet in both instances, but the eggplant, soft and steeped in miso flavor was unbelievably good.
-The Char Siew, which is Cantonese style BBQ Pork marinated in a honey hoisin sauce was a little chewy and on the dry side, I craved slightly more tender, slightly juicier pork.
+The Miso Eggplant Bao ($8) had a notch up on the Char Siew Bao ($8), the clam shaped buns were irresistibly fluffy and slightly sweet, but the eggplant, soft and steeped in miso flavor was unbelievably good.
+The Char Siew, which is Cantonese style BBQ Pork marinated in a honey hoisin sauce was a little chewy and dry side.

 The Tea Smoked Duck ($6) was another standout, elegantly prepared and sliced to a pristine thinness, the smokey flavors were matched with a well dressed cucumber and carrot slaw.
 There was tender Vegetable Dumplings ($5), fantastic Edamame Potstickers ($8), and both the Five Spiced Chicken Spring Rolls ($6) and Five Vegetable Spring Roll ($6) with accompanying dipping sauces were comforting, crispy bites.

 Perhaps the most intriguing item for their unusually chewy and overall astonishing texture were the Silver Pin Noodles ($14).
 Surprised to learn these are vegan, the bowl comes brimming with tofu, mushrooms and snap peas.
-We happily slurped a bowl of Vietnamese Beef & Rice Noodle Egg Pho ($14) though I wish it brought more heat, and dug into the Kim Chee and Shrimp Pancake ($8), that actually did thanks t0 the addition of thick, spicy siraccha sauce.
+We happily slurped a bowl of Vietnamese Beef & Rice Noodle Egg Pho ($14) though I wish it brought more heat, and dug into the Kim Chee and Shrimp Pancake ($8), that actually did thanks to the addition of sriracha sauce.

-I had a wonderful time getting to know Michael, and as a result, was thrilled to dive into his cookbook, where his personality, well written and enticing recipes and vibrant photos fill the pages.
+I had a wonderful time getting to know Michael and I was thrilled to dive into his cookbook, where his personality, well written and enticing recipes and vibrant photos fill the pages.
 As you well know, I'm not a vegetarian, but his recipes (I can't wait to share what I've made!!) still translate as flavorful, hearty, and adventurous.
-Since I'm on a constant hunt to spice up my weeknight chicken or pork staples, these recipes actually got me excited about forgetting the meat all together.
+Since I'm on a constant hunt to spice up my weeknight chicken or pork staples, his recipes have me excited about forgetting the meat all together.
 While I don't plan on becoming a vegetarian, Herbivoracious has truly inspired a change of pace in my kitchen.